🍽️ RESTAURANT INSURANCE SPECIALISTS

 What We Did

+Operator came to us with their existing program from an inherited renewal — the prior dec page (the policy summary page) showed EPLI scoped to a generic program that had not been adjusted for Seattle Secure Scheduling Ordinance or Initiative 1433 accrual exposure.
 We re-read the operator's documentation discipline on video — MAST certification cadence, refusal-of-service incident protocol, Secure Scheduling Ordinance 14-day advance posting compliance, Initiative 1433 sick-leave accrual tracking, service-charge disclosure under RCW 49.46.160.
-We rebuilt the EPLI program to put Secure Scheduling-specific framework at the center plus Stop-Gap EL tower against bar-and-nightclub operational reality.
+We rebuilt the EPLI program to put Secure Scheduling-specific framework at the center plus Stop-Gap employer liability coverage against bar-and-nightclub operational reality.

 🎯 The Outcome

 Dram-shop claim defended on Crowe v.
-Gaston framework plus MAST certification documentation; settlement within the primary tower.
+Gaston framework plus MAST certification documentation; settlement within primary coverage.
 The Secure Scheduling class action settled $135K.
 The Initiative 1433 portion of the claim was addressed through accrual remediation.
-Operator now carries enhanced MAST documentation plus Secure Scheduling protocol architecture plus Stop-Gap EL plus service-charge disclosure compliance.
+Operator now carries enhanced MAST documentation plus Secure Scheduling protocol architecture plus Stop-Gap employer liability coverage plus service-charge disclosure compliance.

 Fast casual quick-service restaurant